dentropy/ens-indexing/README.md

 * Find a better way to store the Infura Key, probably Environment Variables or a .env file
 * Figure out somewhere else than infura where I can do all the ENS resolutions
+* We need to use JS for ethersjs but we do not need to use python so TheGraphToSQLITE.py can be rewritten in JS to reduce dependencies